title

 Hirohito, listening to his radio, was impressed.
 His aide, Kase Toshikazu, told him that it was "rare good fortune" that a man of such caliber and character had been designated supreme commander to shape the destiny of Japan.
 Hirohito agreed.

 The war was now officially over.
 Japan had lost 1,506,000 military men – one in every 46 of its 1940 population.
-According to Wikipedia, Japan lost 2,621,000 (3.67 percent of its population).
+According to Wikipedia, Japan had lost 2,621,000 (3.67 percent of its population).

 Sources

-River Kwai Railway, by Clifford Kinvig
+River Kwai Railway, by Clifford Kinvig, 2003

-Hirohito and the Making of Modern Japan, chapters 12 and 13, by Herbert P. Bix, 2000.
+Hirohito and the Making of Modern Japan, chapters 12 and 13, by Herbert P. Bix, 2000

-Hirohito, the War Years, by Paul Manning, 1986.
+Hirohito, the War Years, by Paul Manning, 1986

 Among the Dead Cities, by A.C.
 Grayling, 2006

-Bombs, Cities and Civilians, by Conrad C. Crane, University Press of Kansas, 1993.
+Bombs, Cities and Civilians, by Conrad C. Crane, University Press of Kansas, 1993

-A World of Arms: a global history of World War II,by Gerhard L. Weinberg, Cambridge University Press, 1994
+A World of Arms: a global history of World War II, by Gerhard L. Weinberg, Cambridge University Press, 1994

-The Shadow Warriors of Nakano: A History of the Imperial Japanese Army's Elite Intelligence School, by Stephen M. Mercado, 2002.
+The Shadow Warriors of Nakano: A History of the Imperial Japanese Army's Elite Intelligence School, by Stephen M. Mercado, 2002

 Movie

 Clint Eastwood's Iwo Jima.
-This movie will be a classic.

-Copyright © 2000-2013 by Frank E. Smitha.
+Copyright © 1998-2018 by Frank E. Smitha.
 All rights reserved.